A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Two -enumerations of magnet bar regions

 If $y=0$, by removing forced lozenges (whose weight product is $q^{(x+a)(z+m)a+a\binom{z+m+1}{2}}$) and rotating the resulting region $60^{\circ}$ clockwise, we get a weighted version of region $K_{m}(a,z,t,x)$ in which a right lozenge is weighted by $q^{m+a+x+z+1-l}$, where $l$ is the distance from the left side of the lozenge and the southeast side of the region (see Figure \ref{basecase2}(b)).
 By dividing the weight of each right lozenge by $q^{m+a+x+z+1}$, we get back the weight assignment $wt_1$, \emph{where $q$ is replaced by $q^{-1}$}.
-Thus, (\ref{qmagnet2}) follows from Proposition \ref{hexprop2}, Lemma \ref{hexprop3b} and the simple fact $[n]_{q^{-1}}=[n]_q/q^{(n-1)}$.
+Thus, (\ref{qmagnet2}) follows from Proposition \ref{hexprop2}, Lemma \ref{hexprop3b} and the simple fact $[n]_{q^{-1}}=[n]_q/q^{n-1}$.

 If $z=0$, we apply Region-splitting Lemma \ref{GS} (and remove forced lozenges weighted by $1$) to split our region into two hexagons as in Figure \ref{basecase2}(c).
-Next, we rotate the right hexagon $60^{\circ}$ counter-clockwise and reflect it about a vertical line to get the hexagon $Hex(a,t+m,x)$ weighted by $wt_2$.
-For the left hexagon, we also rotate it $60^{\circ}$ counter-clockwise, reflect it about a vertical line and divide the weight of each right lozenge of the resulting region by $q^{x+a}$ to get the hexagon $Hex(m,a,y)$ weighted by $wt_2$.
+Next, we rotate the right hexagon $60^{\circ}$ counter-clockwise and reflect the resulting hexagon about a vertical line to get the hexagon $Hex(a,t+m,x)$ weighted by $wt_2$.
+For the left hexagon, we also rotate it $60^{\circ}$ counter-clockwise, reflect the resulting region about a vertical line and divide the weight of each right lozenge of it by $q^{x+a}$ to get the hexagon $Hex(m,a,y)$ weighted by $wt_2$.
 Then we get (\ref{qmagnet2}) from Corollary \ref{hexprop1}.
-The case $t=0$, can be treated similarly to the case $z=0$, based on Figure \ref{basecase2}(d).
+The case when $t=0$, can be treated similarly to the case when $z=0$, based on Figure \ref{basecase2}(d).

 The induction step is completely analogous to that of the proof of Proposition \ref{qmagnet}.
 We also apply Kuo's Theorem \ref{kuothm}, based on Figure \ref{kuomagnet}.
+The vertices $u,v,w,s$ are well-defined because the north side of the magnet bar has length $x+y+m\geq x+y\geq 2$ and the northeast side has length $t+a\geq 2$.
 After removing lozenges forced by the shaded unit triangles, we get back new $B$-type regions weighted by $wt_3$.
-Figure \ref{kuomagnet} tells us that the product of $\M_3$-generating functions of two regions on the top is equal to the product of the $\M_3$-generating functions of two regions in the middle plus the product of $\M_3$-generating functions of two regions on the bottom.
-To precise, we get the following recurrence
+Figure \ref{kuomagnet} tells us that the product of $\M_3$-generating functions of the two regions on the top is equal to the product of the $\M_3$-generating functions of the two regions in the middle plus the product of $\M_3$-generating functions of the two regions on the bottom.
+To be precise, we get the following recurrence

 and the proposition follows from the induction hypothesis. \end{proof}